eilvelia/tdl/README.md

 should work out of the box, however the stability may not be the best yet.

 [deno][] can also import `tdl` through the node compatibility via `import * as tdl from 'npm:tdl'`.
-Currently, the Node-API implementation in deno is incorrect and race conditions leading to random segfaults sometimes occur.
-Not recommended to use `tdl` in deno.
+To use tdl in deno, you must ensure that your deno version is 1.44.2 (2024-06-13) or greater.
+The Node-API implementation was broken in older deno versions and can easily result in segfaults.
+There's a small example in `examples/deno-example.ts`.

 `tdl` depends on native libraries and cannot be used in the browser.
 However, TDLib itself can possibly work in the browser by compiling it to WebAssembly.